max21910/LaunchScreen-SwuiftUI/README.md

 ## Free to use ?
 yes you can do what you want with this project
 ## Version
-V1.3 add comment to the code and fix older model support V1.2 fix compilation bug
+V1.3 add comment to the code and fix older model support.
+V1.2 fix compilation bug.
-V1.1 fix bug
+V1.1 fix bug.
-V1.0 initial release
+V1.0 initial release.
 ## Image:
 ![This is an image](/assets/1.gif)
 ![This is an image](/assets/2.png)